eugene-eeo/graphlite/docs/usage.rst

         tr.store(V(6).knows(7))

-When your generator gets too large, it is often better to use the :meth:`graphlite.Graph.store_many` method because it's more efficient in terms of space:
+When your generator gets too large, it is often better to use the :meth:`graphlite.transaction.Transaction.store_many` method because it's more efficient in terms of space:

 .. code-block:: python